NormandErwan/Blogpaper/archetypes/posts.md

 ---
 title: {{ replace .TranslationBaseName "-" " " | title }}
+subtitle: # Optional, will be displayed bellow the title of the page; remove this line to generate an automatic subtitle
 date: {{ .Date }}
-categories: # Optional, will be displayed on top of the post's title
+categories: # Optional, will be displayed above the title of the page
 - First category
 - Second category
 tags: # Optional, will be displayed at the bottom end of the post